Love - Service Love and Truth Reader Faves A

 If You Do Not Love Your Neighbor Whom You CAN See – Can You Love God?

-How can you love God if you don't love your neighbor?The author of “1 John” makes a simple, blunt, very logical analysis of our emotional attachments – or professed attachments.
+If you do not love your neighbor – the author of “1 John” makes a blunt and very logical analysis of our emotional attachments – or professed attachments.
+And it involves neighbors.

+If you do not love your neighbor (“your brother”) whom you can see, how can you love God whom you cannot see?
 (1 John 4:20)

-If you do not love your brother whom you can see, how can you love God whom you cannot see?

 Well, John, that’s easy!
 We do it all the time.
 God is always here – our neighbors aren’t so near and obvious.
 Plus – no offense – but God is just generally “nicer,” easier to deal with, than many of our neighbors.